-- within 14 days after the day of the test, complete the flight test report and provide a copy of the report to the applicant, training provider and CASA - within 14 days complete the flight test management system notification requirements.
+- within 14 days after the day of the test, complete the flight test report and provide a copy of the report to the applicant, training provider and CASA - within 14 days after the day of the test, complete the flight test management system notification requirements.

-All items on the test form must be marked to indicate the assessment, with either \checkmark (pass), X (fail), N (not tested) or TR (training records).
+All items on the test form must be marked to indicate the assessment, with either ✓ (pass), X (fail), N (not tested) or TR (training records).